aindriu80/fcc-hardhat-nft-marketplace-app/marketplace-nextjs-frontend/README.md

     3. If not, you can buy the listing
 2. Sell Page:
     1. you can list your NFT on the marketplace

+Moralis: How do we tell it ot listen to our events?

+1. Connect it to our blockchain
+2. Which contract, which events and what to do when it hears those events.